-When a concern arises that a child has endured abuse, a Forensic Interview is the best way to gather information pertaining to the allegation.
-A Forensic Interview is an objective, non-leading and age-appropriate information-gathering process.
-Even more important, it limits or even eliminates additional trauma to the child.
+When a concern arises that a child has been abused, a Forensic Interview is the best way to gather information about this concern.
+A Forensic Interview is an objective, non-leading and age-appropriate process that limits or even eliminates additional trauma to the child.

-Unless a child is too young to talk, his or her involvement with the Child Advocacy Center will begin with a Forensic Interview.
-The interview is conducted by someone trained in forensics, child development and linguistics and will take place in one of our age-appropriate interview rooms.
+Unless a child is too young to talk, his or her involvement with the Child Advocacy Center will begin with this interview.
+It is conducted by someone trained in forensics, child development and linguistics and will take place in one of our age-appropriate interview rooms.
 The interview will be permanently recorded.

 Sexual Assault Forensic Exam (SAFE)